mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Clipping Masks
 ^^^^^^^^^^^^^^

-Krita has no clipping mask, but there is a workaround involving layer groups and ‘inherit alpha’ (see the alpha icon).
-Place a layer with the shape you want to clip the other with at the bottom of a group and layers above with the ‘inherit alpha’ option.
+Krita has no clipping mask, but there is a workaround involving layer groups and :guilabel:`Inherit alpha` (see the alpha icon).
+Place a layer with the shape you want to clip the other with at the bottom of a group and layers above with the :guilabel:`Inherit alpha` option.
 This will create the same effect as the “clipping mask” PS feature.

 This process of arranging groups for inherit alpha can be done automatically by :kbd:`Ctrl + Shift + G` shortcut.
 It creates a group with base layer and a layer above it with inherit alpha option checked by default.